 With the temperature heating up around the United States, many homeowners are lowering the dials on their thermostats at home.
 Are you one of them?

 This article is going to tell you the best way to cool your home in summer based on some tips from the U.S. Department of Energy.
-And we’ll let you know what money expert Clark Howard and Team Clark members do to stay comfortable in the summer.
+And we’ll let you know at what temperature money expert Clark Howard sets his thermostat.

 What Is the Best Thermostat Setting for Summer?

 The Energy Star program, backed by the U.S. Department of Energy (DOE), says 78 degrees should be your target.

 ”In the warmer months, keep your thermostat around 78 degrees when you’re home, then nudge it up when you leave.”

 The website also recommends scheduling regular maintenance on your air conditioner to ensure that it’s operating at an optimal level.
 And make sure you don’t place heat-producing objects such as TVs or lamps near your thermostat, as that could prompt it to turn on your AC unnecessarily.

 Where Does Clark Set His Thermostat in the Summer?

 Clark has a formula for how he sets his thermostat during the summer: